MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/understanding-business-risk.md

 Minimally Viable Product is an industry standard for defining the smallest unit of something that can produce tangible value.
 In a Business Risk MVP, the team starts with an assumption that some assets will be deployed to a cloud environment at some point in time.
 It's unknown what those assets are at the time.
 It's also unsure what types of data will be on those assets.

-The Cloud Governance Team could build for the worst case scenario and map every possible policy to the cloud.
+The Cloud Governance team could build for the worst case scenario and map every possible policy to the cloud.
 This is not advised, but is an option.

 Conversely, the team could take an MVP approach and define a starting point and set of assumptions that would be true for most/all assets.
 The following are a few extremely basic examples: